TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Troubleshooting/README.md

     WARNING Can't connect to ESPHome API for co2-sensor-1.local: Error resolving IP address: [Errno -5] No address associated with hostname (APIConnectionError)
     INFO Trying to connect to co2-sensor-1.local in the background
     ````
 3. Hang in, and wait a couple of minutes.
+Apparently, *mDNS* resolution starts to respond when the device is ready to submit the next scheduled data.
+Depending on your setup, this may take a few minutes.
 Eventually, the connection will be established, and you see the device log.
     ````
     INFO Successfully connected to co2-sensor-1 @ 192.168.68.82 in 1.078s
     INFO Successful handshake with co2-sensor-1 @ 192.168.68.82 in 0.097s